pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ## Step 2

-Look for SI4735 library and click on Update
+Look for SI4735 library, select __PU2CLR SI4735__ and click on Update

 ![Firmware Update 02](./images/p02.png)

 ## Sept 3

-Check the version installed
+Check the version installed.
+The last version should be 2.0.9 or greater.

 ![Firmware Update 03](./images/p03.png)